forj-oss/goforjj/README.md

 - `REST API` : Default.

 If you have added some extra commands, a `<command>.go` will be also created the first time with initial code.
 So, you will just need to edit it and add your specific command code.

-**NOTE**: the initial generated code is functionnal!!!
-So, you can do a `go build` and run the binary generated to make a basic try!

-So, now you can start your plugin development!!!

 **NOTE**: A lot of features and flags values are managed by the `goforjj` package, please read the `goforjj` package [documentation above] (#go-forjj-package).